pschaus/book_lepl1402/source/part1.rst

             // ...
         }

-        public Object get(int position) {
+        public Object get(int index) {
-            // this method returns the object at "postion"
+            // this method returns the object at position "index"
             // ...
         }
     }